-On August 9, 2018, Mr. David M. Jones has been appointed to the board of directors of the Company and shall also become a technical/ consultant to the Company in relation to its exploration activities in Mexico.
+On August 9, 2018, Mr. David M. Jones was appointed to the board of directors of the Company and shall also become a technical/ consultant to the Company in relation to its exploration activities in Mexico.

-On June 27, 2019, Robert Archer has been appointed to the board of directors of the Company, and the Company announced the departure of Jonathan Rich from its board of directors.
+On June 27, 2019, Robert A. Archer was appointed to the board of directors of the Company, and the Company announced the departure of Jonathan Rich from its board of directors.